 Nutrition Tips for Fat Loss

-When trying to burn belly fat, you have to incorporate eating a healthy diet along with doing the exercises consistently.
+When trying to burn stubborn belly fat, you have to incorporate eating a healthy diet along with doing the exercises consistently.
 You can work with a resistance band all day long to strengthen the abdomen, but if you are eating junk food and consuming large meal portions, you will be fighting an uphill battle and will be unable to “see” the results.

 So along with the resistance band exercises, you also need to work on your “resistance” to eating fattening foods and incorporate cardio.
-This will help you lose belly fat and lower your overall body fat percentage.
+This will help you lose stomach fat and lower your overall body fat percentage.

 Foods to Enjoy in Moderation